Need Help? Give us a call.

 Well, we can’t tell you exactly how much a bank will loan you—no one can, other than the bank itself.
 That’s because exact loan amounts differ from bank to bank, loan type to loan type, and borrower to borrower.
 Every loan agreement is unique in that way.

 But, there is a general range that you can expect your bank loan amount to fall within.
 And to secure the highest end of that range, your business loan application has to be stellar.
-But if your application makes the cut, you’ll be thrilled—these traditional lending institutions can offer you some of the best terms you’ll find on small business loans, with low interest rates, long repayment terms, and high capital amounts.
+But if your application makes the cut, you’ll be thrilled—these best banks for business loans can offer you some of the best terms you’ll find on small business loans, with low interest rates, long repayment terms, and high capital amounts.

 We’ll tell you generally how much a bank will loan you for your business financing, plus what to expect from that loan application.
 So, when the time is right to approach your local bank branch for a small business loan, you won’t be totally blindsided by the process—and you’ll have the best shot to get the loan amount you need.

 The two most popular types of business bank loans you can get from your bank are term loans and business lines of credit.
 Most banks offer business lines of credit—check out a Chase business line of credit for a good option.